By Michael Lanza

 It’s unquestionably one of the most beautiful dayhikes in the country.
 The Grand Canyon’s severe verticality and desert climate create a landscape where seemingly endless views accompany you almost every step of the way.
 In the canyon’s bottom, or Inner Gorge, instead of looking out over an infinite maze of canyons sprawling for miles, you pass through a more intimate environment.
 Rim-to-rim hikers follow the North Kaibab Trail’s winding course through lower Bright Angel Canyon, walking along a lively creek, between close, dark rock walls that shoot straight up for hundreds of feet on both sides.

 It’s also one of the hardest dayhikes in the country—don’t underestimate its grueling difficulty.
-A rim-to-rim, or r2r, poses an extremely challenging outing.
-The shortest route, combining the South and North Kaibab trails, entails over 22 trail miles and a cumulative 11,000 feet of elevation gain and loss.
+A rim-to-rim hike, or r2r, poses an extremely challenging outing.
+The shortest route, combining the South and North Kaibab trails, entails about 21 trail miles and a cumulative 11,000 feet of elevation gain and loss.
 The heat can wilt even the fittest people.
 (We passed one couple that was clearly having problems.
 We heard later that the woman was collapsing to the ground repeatedly and had to be rescued by helicopter.)
 Cold temps and wind are not unknown in early morning and evening, and although unusual, rain or snow can soak your ambitious plans.
 In fact, hard rain fell the day before the four of us hiked it south to north, and snow fell the morning after David and I made the return hike on day two (while Penny and Kathleen—perhaps wisely—took the shuttle from the North Rim back to the South Rim).